OnroerendErfgoed/atramhasis/paper/paper.md

 was in Spanish.
 Both TemaTres and [OpenSkos](https://openskos.org) are written in PHP.
-OpenSkos was also lacking good documentation so it was unclear how easy it would be to customise and adapt the software. [iQvoc](https://iqvoc.net) had exactly the kind of end-user experience we were looking for. iQvoc runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
+OpenSkos was also lacking good documentation so it was unclear how easy it would be to customise and adapt the software. [iQvoc](https://iqvoc.net) had exactly the kind of end-user experience we were looking for, but it runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
 None of the available solutions had a ready-made integration with a single sign-on